emres/turkish-mode/README.md

 the previous word by adding Turkish accents.
 For corrections use C-t to toggle the accent of the character under the cursor.

+## About Unicode and UTF-8

+Please read the remarks of Deniz Yüret about the Unicode and utf-8 issue and changes between Emacs 23 and previous versions (the following comment is about turkish-char-alist data structure):

+    ;; deniz 20100217: Emacs 23 seems to have changed its internal ;; representation to unicode.
+So I am adding unicode as another ;; column after utf-8.
+The columns now are: ascii, latin-5, multibyte ;; latin-5, utf-8, unicode.
+Emacs versions older than 23 should use ;; column 3 (utf8), 23 and later should use column 4 (unicode).